nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Q**: I have added the image, but it does not appear. <br>

 **A**: Please check if:
-* the image is either **.jpg** or **.png**.
+* The image is either **.jpg** or **.png**.
 Other image types are NOT supported.
-* you have the correct name format used—refer to [Setting a profile picture](#setting-a-profile-picture) point 3 above.
+* You have the correct name format used—refer to point 3 of [Setting a profile picture](#setting-a-profile-picture) above.
-* the image size is too small or too large.
+* The image size is too small or too large.
 Due to the limitations of JavaFX, extreme image sizes cannot be displayed (more than 10 mb).

 If you have exhausted all options, you can file a bug report on our [GitHub page](https://github.com/AY2122S1-CS2103T-T11-1/tp/issues).
 <br>